skpaterson/gcp-kube-habitat/README.md

 ```
 Choose a zone where there are enough IP addresses available (9 are required and some zones default to 8).
 Navigate to  IAM and admin->Quotas and look for “Compute Engine API In-use IP addresses” to update this for a zone.

-Optionally create a service account for working with the container registry that could be used by Habitat Builder:
+Optionally disable creating the service account for working with the container registry that could be used by Habitat Builder.
+This is created by default:
 ```
-$ export CREATE_HABITAT_SERVICE_ACCOUNT=1
+$ export CREATE_HABITAT_SERVICE_ACCOUNT=0
 ```

 Initialize the terraform workspace: